-Although the Firehawk has barely landed in stores, Line 6 has announced its new flagship multi-effects processor: the Helix.
+Although the Firehawk has barely landed in stores, Line 6 has announced its new flagship multi-effects pedal and processor: the Helix.

 Based on the all-new HX modelling engine, the Helix builds on Line 6's previous HD modelling to offer more nuanced sounds, with model-specific bloom and compression characteristics.

 Line 6 has revamped the user interface, too, awarding the Helix with a 6.2" colour LCD display, customisable footswitch labels and - brilliantly - a joystick, while its construction is dubbed "tour-grade".

 The footswitches themselves are also touch sensitive, allowing you to touch to select, hold to assign and press to engage - and by holding the mode switch and utilising the expression pedal, the Helix also offers hands-free adjustment of parameters.

 Around the back, there are the usual ins and outs, plus expression outputs for amp and stompbox expression control, a mic input with phantom power, four (count 'em!) sends and returns, SPDIF in/out, XLR out, MIDI in/out, USB and a Variax connection.

 Line 6 has been oddly quiet on the actual list of effects, but we do know that the Helix will include impulse responses, while we'd expect a host of new tones on top of updated POD HD sounds.